dimvolt/dimvolt.github.io/_pages/about.md

 #### Computational Biologist & Machine Learning Scientist

-I develop machine learning and mathematical methods to understand how gene regulatory networks shape cellular states, dynamics, and responses to perturbation.
+My research lies at the intersection of machine learning and computational biology, with a particular interest in understanding how gene regulatory networks shape cellular states, dynamics, and responses to perturbation.

-My research lies at the intersection of machine learning and computational biology, spanning generative modelling and representation learning, single-cell biology, dynamical modelling, and probabilistic inference.
+I develop computational methods that combine flexible ML architectures with biological structure and dynamics, informed by prior knowledge and experimental design.

+During my PhD, I developed stochastic models and Bayesian inference approaches to study how cell-to-cell variability can reveal hidden properties of gene regulation from single-cell transcriptomics.
+My current research extends these questions and approaches towards generative modelling and representation learning for cellular dynamics, gene regulatory networks, and perturbation responses.

+More broadly, I am interested in developing predictive and interpretable models of cellular systems, and in how machine learning and mathematical modelling can help us understand biological interventions and ultimately contribute to therapeutic discovery.

 #### Research Themes